-Intangible assets consist of in-process research and development and license agreements acquired in conjunction with a business acquisition.
+Intangible assets consist of patents and license agreements acquired in conjunction with asset and business acquisitions.
 Intangible assets are monitored for potential impairment whenever events or circumstances indicate that the carrying amount may not be recoverable, and are also reviewed annually to determine whether any impairment is necessary.
 Based on ASC 350, the annual review of intangible assets is performed via a two-step process.
 First, a qualitative assessment is performed to determine if it is more likely than not that the intangible asset is impaired.
 If required, a quantitative assessment is performed and, if necessary, impairment is recorded.